 Efficient Replenishment System

 Calculating and automating your reorder point will help you create an efficient inventory restocking system.
 When you know your reorder point, it’s easier to determine what to order, in what quantity, and when.
-You can then automate this repetitive process through inventory management programs like SoStocked, which allows you to set your minimum and maximum stock (in days or units) or by order frequency/timing.
+You can then automate this repetitive process through inventory management programs like SoStocked, which allows you to set your minimum and maximum stock (in days or units).

 Increased efficiency makes administrative tasks like restocking faster and easier, so you can eventually pass them off to your virtual assistant or supply chain manager.
 This way, you can focus on other core business functions like marketing and scaling your Amazon business.